 We are going to focus on the calf muscle.
 The calf plays a large role in shock absorption, keeping our momentum, and controlling our gait.
 Without proper calf length, the mechanics at the ankle and knee are both affected which ultimately affects the meniscus.
 The calf is one of the biggest contributors to decreased performance in athletes.

-Foam rolling your calf is the first step in unloading your meniscus.
+Foam rolling your calf is the first step in unloading and healing meniscus tears.
 This may not be the most comfortable thing you’ve done while watching Netflix, but hey, it can be done while watching Netflix so there’s really no time excuse.
 Foam roll your calf every other day for 3-5 minutes.
 Make sure to roll right down the center, then take it to the left and right side of your calf as well.
 When you find those really tender spots go ahead and sit there for a few seconds and try to get the muscle to relax.
 Releasing these restrictions will improve blood flow to the muscle and increase its extensibility which will help for the next exercise.

 The calf stretch should be done two different ways.
 One way is with the knee straight, and the other is with a slight bend to the knee, each version stretches a different part of your calf (for those of you who are curious, gastrocnemius vs soleus stretching).
 The pictures below illustrate this being done on a stair, it can also be done in a lunge position with your hands on the wall.